barnabywalters/barebones-xc8/README.md

 # XC8 Skeleton

 A bare-bones PIC XC8 project structure.
+Companion to the [Barebones PIC programming on a Mac + pickit2](http://waterpigs.co.uk/articles/barebones-pic-programming-on-mac-pickit2/) article.

 You’ll need `xc8` to compile.
 The `burn`, `power` and `off` utilities assume a pickit2 controlled using `pk2cmd`, but could easily be changed to do whatever you wanted.